uboslinux/ubos-docs/sphinx/users/howto-modifysite.rst

 How to add Letsencrypt TLS to your non-TLS Site
 -----------------------------------------------

+* Note: This only works if your UBOS :term:`Device` can be accessed from the public internet.
+  If you have your UBOS device behind a firewall, you need to :doc:`run Pagekite<howto-pagekite>` or open up a port in your router.

 * Save your :term:`Site JSON` to a file as described above.

 * Then add this into your :term:`Site JSON` file on the first level inside the the outer